 When you're happy with your car, it's time to pack it up and ship it out.
 Read through the tournament details to get the shipping address or contact the race host.
 Make sure you print out and include an Entry ID Card with your entry so the host can keep everything organized.

 The cost of shipping is on you...so you're in control of how much you spend.
-On average, you can spend as little as $3 to get a single car shipped anywhere in the country (via USPS).
+On average, you can spend as little as $5 to get a single car shipped anywhere in the domestic United States (via USPS).
 Or you can spend more to make sure your car has extra packaging, priority delivery and so on.
 Just make sure you always get a tracking number.

 Time to race!